 Hospitals — freewheeling, ungoverned and reckless, are in a self-inflicted crisis suffering severe doses of unaccountability.
 The trusting public gets “Russian roulette” health care systems as a result.

 When you can’t get answers or explanations, there is never an end.
 Understanding stunned loved ones of patients who died but should have lived and patients who survived near misses.
-For two decades we’ve read your letters, listened, and made the effort to meet you at public forums.
-We understand your fury and what is needed because we’ve been there and share your outrage.
+For over two decades we’ve read your letters, listened, and talked to you.
+We understand your devastation and what is needed because we’ve been there and share your fury.

 We all must pay our parking fines, but health care providers walk away from deadly neglect because health-o-crats are in denial there are any problems in health systems they oversee.